th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/auto-install-script/auto-installation.md

 {:toc}
 </details>

-# Autoinstall script
+# Auto installation script

-## 1. Setup raspberry pi
+## 1. Setup Raspberry Pi
-First make sure you installed the raspberry and it's operating system correctly with the user ``pi``.
+First make sure you installed the Raspberry and it's operating system correctly with the user ``pi``.

 ## 2. Run the installation script
 Download this script you can [download](https://github.com/th-koeln-intia/ip-sprachassistent-team4/blob/master/scripts/installAll.sh) it manual